As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The famous thundereggs, sunstones, or the different colored obsidians will make a great addition to any rockhounds collection.

-There is much to be said about Oregon, but alas to conclude it all, it is beautiful, rich, and one might never know what he or she will stumble upon its landscapes!
+There is much to be said about Oregon, but alas to conclude it all, it is beautiful and rich, and one might never know what he or she will stumble upon in its landscapes!